PatrikBak/GeoGen/README.md

     EXIT 0
     ```

 `{SumatraPath}` should be replaced with the path to the SumatraPDF executable.
 The usual location on Windows is `C:\Program Files\SumatraPDF\SumatraPDF.exe`.
 This will ensure that drawn figures are automatically opened for previewing.

-#### Results

-A few results can be seen in our [paper](https://drive.google.com/open?id=1TXFSKmxR92eRzMYLvk7BuQHeFm4HXZzk), pages 20-24.

 ### Theorem Proving Integration Test